-Don’t let the food industry trick you with this cheap substance.
+Don’t let the food industry trick you with this cheap and harmful substance.
 Next time you see your family or friends eating the popular products discussed in this video – ask them:

 “Do You Eat Wood?”

-Remember to always check the ingredients list before buying anything at the grocery store – even organic products for cellulose.
+Remember to always check the ingredients list before buying anything at the grocery store – even organic products for cellulose and other emulsifiers like Polysorbate 80.
 Shred your own cheese, buy 100% maple syrup and forget fast food.
 Please spread the word and share this video… no one should be eating wood, saw dust or tree bark.
 Yuck!
 Till next time…

 P.S.
 If you are concerned about food additives like these that could be wreaking havoc on your health, weight and gut – Please get a hold of my new #1 best selling book – The Food Babe Way.
 This book describes all the obesogens in our food supply and how to break free.
 Get it here now and receive the Ultimate Grocery Store Guide that will help you shop for the safest foods across America.